Egg cell: Mammals including humans

 The process of fertilizing an ovum (top to bottom).

 In all mammals, the ovum is fertilized inside the female body.
 Human ova grow from primitive germ cells that are embedded in the substance of the ovaries.

 The ovum is one of the largest cells in the human body, typically visible to the naked eye without the aid of a microscope or other magnification device.
 The human ovum measures approximately 120 μm in diameter.

-In humans, recombination rates differ between maternal and paternal DNA:
+In humans, recombination rates in meiosis differ between maternal and paternal DNA: